 At very low tide it’s possible to walk round to Cwm Mawr beach but keep an eye on the tide.
 Dog restrictions apply to the middle third of the beach between the 1st May and 30th September.
 There are three car parks along the length of the beach.
 Two are pay & display.
 Lifeguards are on duty between the beginning of June to the end of September.
 There is a surf shop, café and pub at the northern end of the beach.
-Surfing and kitesurfing tuition and board hire is available from the shop.
+Surfing and kitesurfing tuition and board hire is available at both ends of the beach.

 Whitesands Bay is overlooked by the imposing craggy hill of Carn Llidi, this wide expanse of fine white sand curves north towards the remote rocky headland of St Davids Head.
 This is one of the best surfing beaches in the country and therefore very popular.
 The surf ‘break’ is at the northern end and on busy days there are canoeists, surfers and body boarders competing for the best waves.
 At this end, there’s a rocky promontory to climb on.
 At the quieter south end, there are some nicely sheltered bays.